lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 {% endhighlight %}

 #### Bonus: email confirmation from web, skip it from the Android app
-The users of our Android app don't want to wait to use it, so we skip the confirmation email check provided by Devise with the <code>confirmable</code> module.
+The users of our Android app don't want to wait to use it, so we skip the confirmation email check provided by Devise with the `confirmable` module.
 If you still want to use the module for the users that register from the webapp, just add this lines to the code.

-Uncomment the following lines in the migration that are relative to the <code>confirmable</code> module:
+Uncomment the following lines in the migration that are relative to the `confirmable` module:

 {% highlight ruby %}
 # file: db/migrate/<timestamp>_devise_create_users.rb